LinkedInAttic/mobster/README.md

     <pre>./bin/mobster.py -t bin/sampleinput/sample.json -p -b</pre>

-Mobster reports will be generated under report folder if no folder is apecified.
+Mobster reports will be generated under report folder if no folder is specified.
 Use "mobster.py -h" option to learn more.
 To learn how to make your own flows, look at the JSON files in the bin/sampleinput/ directory.

 ### Run Mobster with Desktop Chrome ###